0xemgy/motor_control_ecu/README.md

 [build] SortingC:/work/repos/motor_control_ecu/src/bsw/main.c:22: error: Member MAGIC_NUMBER_1 (macro definition) of file main.c is not documented.
 ```
 - causes erroneous problems view hyperlink
-- generating graphs takes long, for analysis only minimal html is generated, and that only because it is needed for proper checking
+- generating graphs takes long, for analysis only minimal html is generated, and this only because it is needed for proper checking
 - a doxygen generation for documentation should have a different doxyfile

 #### iwyu